deephaven/deephaven-core/web/WebDevelopersGuide.md

 ###### Static factory methods
  * `ofString(?):FilterValue` - Constructs a string for the filter API from the given parameter.
  * `ofNumber(?):FilterValue` - Constructs a number for the filter API from the given parameter.
 Can also be used on the values returned from `Row.get` for DateTime values.
-To create a filter with a date, use `iris.DateWrapper.ofJsDate` or `iris.i18n.DateTimeFormat.parse`.
-To create a filter with a 64-bit long integer, use `iris.LongWrapper.ofString`.
+To create a filter with a date, use `dh.DateWrapper.ofJsDate` or `dh.i18n.DateTimeFormat.parse`.
+To create a filter with a 64-bit long integer, use `dh.LongWrapper.ofString`.
  * `ofBoolean(?):FilterValue` - Constructs a boolean for the filter API from the given parameter.

 ###### Methods